 - Increase the number of students our systems can serve to meet current and future demand;

-- Make the cost of college more affordable and allow low-income and first-generation students and families to plan ahead; and
+- Make the cost of college more affordable and allow poverty-impacted and first-generation students and families to plan ahead; and

 - Support colleges and universities to center student needs as they plan for the future.